Linda Ham: Flight director

 Ham was one of the first women to serve as NASA flight director.
 The first mission she worked as flight director was STS-45, which was launched on March 24, 1992.
 During her first three missions, all of which took place in 1992, she was assigned to the "Orbit 3" shift.
 For STS-58, launched October 18, 1993, she moved up to lead flight director.
-Ham applied for astronaut training herself, but was not selected because of issues with her eyesight.
+Although Ham applied for astronaut training, she was not selected because of issues with her eyesight.

 Ham worked three missions in 1997 and 1998 as the ascent/entry flight director.
 One of these was STS-95, on which United States Senator John Glenn (D-Ohio) flew as a payload specialist.
-A week after the flight landed, Ham was caricatured in a Saturday Night Live skit which featured recently deceased sports announcer Harry Caray as the host of a space and astronomy talk show.
-Portrayed by Joan Allen, Ham was asked if she invented the Space Shuttle and would like to ride with him to Mars.

 In 1999, Ham served as lead flight director on the STS-103 mission.
-Launched on December 19, 1999, it was technically demanding, involving servicing the gyroscopes of the aging Hubble Space Telescope.
-"This flight will be a challenge", said Ham before launch, "I can assure you of that".
-Although challenging, the mission was a success and all its objectives were met.
+Launched on December 19, 1999, it involved servicing the gyroscopes of the aging Hubble Space Telescope.
+The mission was a success and all its objectives were met.